-Following receipt of the parties' impact statements, the Administrative Hearing Panel will reconvene to assign a sanction.
-In addition to the parties' impact statements, the Title IX Coordinator or a Deputy Title IX Coordinator also will provide the panel with a summary of the judicial/disciplinary history (date, charge, and disciplinary action) of the respondent, if applicable, along with any available sanctioning precedents in similar cases.
-The Administrative Hearing Panel will consider all of the documents and information provided in determining an appropriate sanction.
-The Title IX Coordinator or a Deputy Title IX

-Coordinator will notify the Complainant and the Respondent of the decision of the Administrative Hearing Panel and any sanction imposed, simultaneously, in writing, no later than ten (10) business days following the decision.
+Following receipt of the Parties' impact statements, the Administrative Panel will reconvene to assign a sanction.
+In addition to the parties' impact statements, the Title IX Coordinator also will provide the Administrative Panel with a summary of the judicial/disciplinary history (date, charge, and disciplinary action) of the respondent, if applicable, along with any available sanctioning precedents in similar cases.
+The Administrative Panel will consider all of the documents and information provided in determining an appropriate sanction.
+The Title IX Coordinator will notify the Complainant and the Respondent of the decision of the Administrative Panel and any sanction imposed, simultaneously, in writing, no later than ten (10) business days following the decision.

 The policy prohibits a broad range of conduct, all of which is serious in nature.
-In keeping with the College's commitment to foster an environment that is safe, inclusive, and free from discrimination and harassment, the Administrative Hearing Panel has great latitude in the imposition of sanctions tailored to the facts and circumstances of each report, the impact of the conduct on the Complainant and surrounding community, and accountability for the Respondent.
+In keeping with the College's commitment to foster an environment that is safe, inclusive, and free from discrimination and harassment, the Administrative Panel has great latitude in the imposition of sanctions tailored to the facts and circumstances of each report, the impact of the conduct on the Complainant and surrounding community, and accountability for the Respondent.
 Sanctions should support the College's educational mission and federal obligations.

-In determining the appropriate sanction(s) and/or remedies, the Administrative Hearing Panel will consider a number of factors, including:
+In determining the appropriate sanction(s) and/or remedies, the Administrative Panel will consider a number of factors, including:

-- The nature of the conduct at issue; - The impact of the conduct on the Complainant; - The impact or implications of the conduct on the College community; - Prior misconduct by the Respondent, including the Respondent's relevant prior discipline history, both at the College or elsewhere, and any criminal convictions, if such information is available and known; - Any expression of remorse or acceptance of responsibility by the Respondent; - Maintenance of a safe and respectful environment conducive to learning; - Protection of the College community; - The necessity of any specific action to eliminate the harassment, prevent its recurrence, and remedy its effects on the Complainant or other College community members; and, - Any mitigating, aggravating, or compelling circumstances to reach a just and appropriate resolution in each case.
+- The nature of the conduct at issue; - The impact of the conduct on the Complainant; - The impact or implications of the conduct on the College community; - Prior misconduct by the Respondent, including the Respondent's relevant prior discipline history, both at the College or elsewhere, and any criminal convictions, if such information is available and known: - Any expression of remorse or acceptance of responsibility by the Respondent; - Maintenance of a safe and respectful environment conducive to learning; - Protection of the College community; - The necessity of any specific action to eliminate the harassment, prevent its recurrence, and remedy its effects on the Complainant or other College community members; and,

+• Any mitigating, aggravating, or compelling circumstances to reach a just and appropriate resolution in each case.

 Sanctions may be issued individually, or a combination of sanctions may be imposed.
 Sanctions typically will be imposed immediately, although the Title IX Coordinator in consultation with the Vice President for Student Success and Enrollment (if a student), the Vice President for Academic Affairs (if a faculty member), or the Vice President of Finance and Operations (if a staff member) has the discretion to stay imposition of some or all sanctions pending an appeal.
-See Part XVI below for the range of possible sanctions.